 A Works Cited page is a formatted list of all sources you cited within your paper.
 Any time you quote, paraphrase, summarize, or include information that you’ve read from an outside source, you must include that source in your references list, correctly formatted in MLA style.

-What information goes on an MLA Works Cited page?
+What information goes in an MLA Works Cited citation?

 Each source requires general publication information, including but not limited to:

 - Author’s Name.